colecode-ph/linux-server-configuration/README.md

 # Summary of Configuration Changes Made

-## Configure the firewall
+## Configured the firewall

-Configure the firewall to only allow access to ports 22, 2200, 80, and 123.
-(We will then remove port 22 access once we change the SSH config to only allow access on port 2200)
+Configured the firewall to only allow access to ports 22, 2200, 80, and 123. (remove port 22 access once we change the SSH config to only allow access on port 2200)

 * `sudo ufw allow 22`
 * `sudo ufw allow 2200`